kbsingh/syscleanup/README.txt

 on the machine ( atime for files ).

 Couple of things that are worth keeping in mind here :
+ - if you have parts ( if not all ) of the filesystem mounted with noatime, this script is not going to do anything interesting
  - we are not considering files created by actions in rpm %pre / %post scripts
  - ideally, run the script as root; but you dont haveto
  - Some files will end up with really old dates - thats fine, its just the way